idvorkin/idvorkin.github.io/_posts/2018-06-7-my-perfect-job.md

 I'm passionate about tech, but I'm even more passionate about aspiring to be the [best boss my team will ever have](/being-a-great-manager).
 Part of being the best is having deep understanding of the tech, so I always have some [small projects on the side](https://github.com/idvorkin), and every few years I'll do a rotation as a [tech lead](/software-leadership-roles).

+### Product Domain?
+Well being, Productivity and Natural Language Processing

+As a human, I'm incredibly passionate about well being.
+I'm excited about the whole field from nurturing mindfulness, increasing satisfaction, to solving loneliness and enabling self-reflection.

+Such jobs are rare, so if that's something you need help delivering on, please reach out immediately.

+I'm also very excited by Natural Language Processing and Productivity so if you need help delivering them reach out immediately!

-### Startup, Turn Around, Accelerated Growth, Realignment, Sustaining Success: Startup and Turn around
+### Startup, Turn Around, Accelerated Growth, Realignment, Sustaining Success: Startup and Turn Around

 _If you don't know those words, read about [STARS](https://hbr.org/2009/01/picking-the-right-transition-strategy)_